mongoose-os-libs/imu/README.md

 well.

-`bool mgos_imu_has_accelerometer()` -- This returns `true` if the IMU has an attached accelerometer sensor, or false otherwise.
+`bool mgos_imu_has_accelerometer()` -- This returns `true` if the IMU has an attached accelerometer sensor, or `false` otherwise.

-`bool mgos_imu_has_gyroscope()` -- This returns `true` if the IMU has an attached gyroscope sensor, or false otherwise.
+`bool mgos_imu_has_gyroscope()` -- This returns `true` if the IMU has an attached gyroscope sensor, or `false` otherwise.

-`bool mgos_imu_has_magnetometer()` -- This returns `true` if the IMU has an attached magnetometer, or false otherwise.
+`bool mgos_imu_has_magnetometer()` -- This returns `true` if the IMU has an attached magnetometer, or `false` otherwise.

-### Low level primitives
+### IMU Sensor primitives

 For each of ***accelerometer***, ***gyroscope*** and ***magnetometer***, the following primitives exist: